Vascular Vein Centers

 The keystone to treatment of leg swelling is graduated compression to assist the calf pump and keep fluid in the vascular space blocking the “leak”.

 The greatest impact on controlling the swelling of vein disease is treating the underlying vein problem.
-This is best accomplished using laser ablation or VenaSeal medical adhesive for the source veins; and Varithena or regular foam for closure of the branch varicose veins.
+This is best accomplished using laser ablation for the source veins and Varithena or foam sclerotherapy for closure of the branch varicose veins.

 Sudden edematous legs especially when the tops of the feet are involved is usually an indication that the venous and lymphatic vessels are both affected.
 This is a progressive situation which starts with “soft” swelling which goes down overnight and progresses over time to a firm swelling which does not subside overnight.
 At this point the skin can develop a very ruddy (lumpy) texture.
 With lymphedema the challenge is to stop the progression by treating the underlying vein problem and using firmer compression wraps.

 If you have leg swelling or think you might have lymphedema, call Vascular Vein Centers, or book an appointment online today.

 Compression Socks & Devicesmore info